seungwoonlee90/seungwoonlee90/README.md

 ### Hi there 👋

+- I'm a junior ds & developer.
-- 🌱 I’m currently learning React.js
+- I’m currently learning React.js

 <!--
 **seungwoonlee90/seungwoonlee90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.